 I can appreciate that people like to collect items that are very important to them, such as books, sports cards, designer handbags, and so on.
 However, many of these investments often take up space or become items that collect dust over the years.

 Instead, consider selling these items.
-It can be a great way to declutter and make some extra money.
+It can be a great way to declutter and make extra income.
+This can help you put aside money each month that can go towards your goals and debt payments.

 Read Next: How to flip stuff for profit